grails/grails-database-migration/README.md

 ## Branches

+**master** Version of the plugin compatible with Grails 3 and Hibernate 5.

-The current master branch is for 2.x versions of the plugin compatible with Grails 3.
-There is a 1.x branch for on-going maintenance of 1.x versions of the plugin compatible with Grails 2.
+**2.x**.
+Version of the plugin compatible with Grails 3 and Hiberante 4.

+**1.x** There is a 1.x branch for on-going maintenance of 1.x versions of the plugin compatible with Grails 2.

 Please submit any pull requests to the appropriate branch.

-Changes to the 1.x branch will be merged into the master branch if appropriate.
+Changes to the 1.x branch or 2.x branch will be merged into the master branch if appropriate.

 ## Overview